Updated: December 10, 2024

 • Top-quality education at international schools and high-quality healthcare services

-Consider these benefits and take into account the potential pitfalls that you may encounter during the process, which we explored above, to decide whether Cascais is the perfect for you to call home or invest in financial freedom.
+Consider these benefits and the potential pitfalls that you may encounter during the process we explored above to decide whether Cascais is the perfect place for you to call home or invest in financial freedom.

 Frequently Asked Questions about Buying Property in Cascais

-As a US citizen, you are allowed to buy property in the Cascais without any restrictions.
-Cascais, Portugal welcomes foreign investors and has a straightforward process for property acquisition.
+As a US citizen, you are allowed to buy property in Cascais without any restrictions.
+Cascais, Portugal, welcomes foreign investors and has a straightforward property acquisition process.

 Working with a real estate lawyer is not a strict requirement for investing in property in Cascais, Portugal.
-However, professional legal services are recommended if you want your purchase process to be compliant with Portuguese laws and as seamless as possible.
+However, seeking professional legal services specialized in property law is recommended if you want to ensure your purchase process is compliant with Portuguese laws and as seamless as possible.

-Besides the property’s asking price, there are other costs that are essential to factor in.
-These include notary and registration fees, attorney fees, transfer tax (IMT), stamp duty fees, and potential expenses related to the land registry.
+Other costs besides the property’s asking price must be factored in.
+These include notary service and registration fees, attorney fees, transfer tax (IMT), stamp duty fees, and potential expenses related to the land registry.

-The deposit for the property usually lies between 10 to 25 percent of the purchase price based on the condition that the mortgage offer is accepted.
+The deposit for the property usually lies between 10 and 25 percent of the purchase price, depending on whether the mortgage offer is accepted.
 However, to be safe, non-residents and foreign buyers should budget 30 percent of the property purchase price for the deposit payment on a property in Cascais, Portugal.

-Property in the beautiful Cascais region is more expensive than in other regions of the country.
-However, still quite affordable when you factor in the beauty and luxury the popular coastline offers.
-With a little research and the right help you will be able to find affordable real estate listings.
-In 2023 the average asking price for a house in Cascais was €5,835 per square meter.
+Property in the beautiful Cascais region is more expensive than in many other areas of the country.
+However, it is still relatively affordable when you factor in the beauty and luxury the popular coastline offers.
+With a bit of research and the right help, you will be able to find cheap real estate listings.
+In 2023, the average asking price for a house in Cascais was €5,835 per square meter.

 Besides the beauty, tranquility, and safe lifestyle Cascais offers, buying property here can bring worthwhile returns on property investment through the vibrant tourism sector or rental income.